Stephen-Kennedy/atlas_transform/README.md

 atlas --stdout ...

+Dry runs are useful for debugging transforms without modifying notes.

 ⸻

 atlas-run Convenience Script

+ATLAS is designed to be wrapped.

-You can wrap ATLAS in a shell script (recommended) for:
+A small shell script (atlas-run) is recommended for:
 	•	Alfred workflows
 	•	Keyboard shortcuts
 	•	Consistent daily execution

-Supports modes:
+Supported modes:
 	•	run (default)
 	•	dry (stdout only)